 As a PhD student in International Studies, Hayim researches the interrelations between religion and politics in Israel/Palestine.
 Focusing on the religious-Zionist movement and the settlement enterprise in the West Bank and Gaza, Hayim’s research shows how developments in the Israeli-Palestinian conflict have affected religious Zionists’ theological interpretations of the Israeli state.
 Before coming to the University of Washington, Hayim lived in a Kibbutz on the Israel/Gaza/Egypt border, where he works/ed as a car mechanic.
 Hayim received his BA in philosophy from the Open University of Israel and completed his MA thesis on the theology of Rabbi Yitzchak Ginzburg at the Department of Politics and Government at Ben-Gurion University.

 Lawrence Koster, Robert & Pamela Center Fellow

 Larry is a fourth-year doctoral student in Political Science and is a Graduate Fellow at the Washington Institute for the Study of Inequality and Race (WISIR), as well as a member of the Graduate & Professional Student Senate.
-He recently conducted research in Rwanda and Tanzania on agriculturalists’ perceptions of state agricultural policy and foreign investment.
+He recently conducted research in Rwanda and Tanzania on agriculturalists’ perceptions of state agricultural policy and foreign investment, particularly from the State of Israel.
 His research interests include social movements, comparative politics, and political communication, with special focus on the use of text as data, network analysis to predict message dissemination, and computational social science.
 Prior to his graduate work at the University of Washington, he received a BA in Communication from the University of California, San Diego, and worked in local and national politics, as well as in Hollywood as a screenwriter, script consultant and film development producer.